|Settled by Charles Lee in 1804 and annexed in 1863

 The 1960s would prove to be an even more violent decade for white greaser gangs in Bridgeport as they fought viciously with each other along Morgan Street and with the Back of The Yards gangs, they would also fight with black gangs near the Dan Ryan Expressway out of the Douglas neighborhood.

-The mid 1960s saw the increased migration of Mexican and Puerto Rican families to Bridgeport and that brought about hatred and attacks of whites that did not want them there, but in many cases white kids and Hispanic kids hung out which brought about the formation of a mixed gang of mostly Hispanics called the Insane Spanish Chancellors.
-The Latin Kings also migrated into this neighborhood in the mid 1960s and set up their main turf at 27th and Normal.
-They had a club house at 2702 S. Normal that had “Latin King” spray painted on the door.
+The mid 1960s saw the increased migration of Mexican families to Bridgeport.
+The Latin Kings also migrated into this neighborhood in 1964 and set up their main turf at 27th and Normal right by the Chancellors which started a hostile gang rivalry between Chancellors and Kings.
+The Latin Kings had a club house at 2702 S. Normal that had “Latin King” spray painted on the door.

 The first wave of Latin Kings in Bridgeport did not last long after a conviction of members of the gang stemming from a rape incident at the club house on July 21, 1969 that implicated 8 members of the gang.
 This is laid out in the court case of the People Vs. Galvan.
 (People Vs. Galvan, 1976).
 The Latin King chapter at 27th and Normal was then removed in 1970 after the convictions were handed down.

 The projects in Bridgeport were now a mix of impoverished Mexican, Puerto Rican, white and African American families by the 1970s.
 These families were very poor and the kids living in these projects did not have much to show.
 The youths soon formed their own gang that they called the “Mighty Projects.”
 The Mighty Projects wore these certain jackets that were sold at Zayre that were black and white with red bars on them.
 The biggest rival of the Mighty Projects was the Heads from nearby Gage Park and Mckinley Park.
-The Mighty Projects were born our of the Bridgeport Homes but they could be seen between 31st to 35th Street between Halsted to Morgan.
+The Mighty Projects were born out of the Bridgeport Homes but they could be seen between 31st to 35th Street between Halsted to Morgan.
+By 1974, the Spanish Cobras had completely left the neighborhood and moved to East Humboldt Park where they became the Insane Spanish Cobras we know today.

-In the late 1970s, some members of the Mighty Projects, mainly from around 33rd and Morgan befriended Latin King gang members from Little Village that attended Harrison High School.
+In the year 1978, some members of the Mighty Projects, mainly from around 33rd and Morgan befriended Latin King gang members from Little Village that attended Harrison High School.
 The Latin Kings that hung out right outside the school were the notorious “Boulevards” Latin Kings from 24th and Marshall.
 The first two Mighty Projects that joined the Latin Kings were Armando (Bear) and Player, after they joined a large chunk of the MPs turned Latin King and 33rd and Morgan became a major Latin King stronghold and the Bridgeport Latin King headquarters.
 The rest of the MPs were very bitter over the transition and went to war with this new wave of Latin Kings.
+The Latin Kings also absorbed a faction of Warlords that held down 33rd and Morgan from 1977 to 1978.

 The new Bridgeport Latin Kings made a name for themselves soon after formation by getting into a fight with the Union Federal Boys that hung out in front of the Union Federal Bank at 34th and Halsted.
 During the fight the Latin Kings shot a member of the Union Federal Boys in the face leaving a gaping hole, after this the Union Federal Boys disbanded.